 Materials Conservation: Laboratory Methods

-This course provides an introduction to architectural materials conservation, focusing on laboratory examination and testing of historic building materials.
-Lectures will review the physical and chemical properties of paints and coatings, mortars, wood, and other building materials and introduce students to laboratory procedures, including microscopy, solubility, and micro-chemical testing.
-In addition to classroom lectures, the course includes laboratory exercises to familiarize students with basic techniques used in architectural conservation.
+This course introduces architectural materials conservation, focusing on laboratory examination and testing of historic building materials.
+Lectures review the physical and chemical properties of paints and coatings, mortars, wood, and other building materials and introduce students to laboratory procedures, including microscopy, solubility, and micro-chemical testing.
+The course includes substantial laboratory exercises in a well-equipped laboratory designated in the school for this sole purpose.
+Students in the class become familiar with the techniques used in architectural conservation.

-Teaches students how to conduct a survey for the Historic American Buildings Survey (HABS).
-Students are assigned a building or site for which they prepare field notes and drawings to be developed into finished measured drawings - site plans, floor plans, sections, elevations, and details.
+Teaches students how to survey the Historic American Buildings Survey (HABS).
+Students are assigned a building or site to prepare field notes and drawings to be developed into finished measured drawings - site plans, floor plans, sections, elevations, and details.
 Along with all notes and drawings, students perform photographic documentation and create a historical report of the building following the Department of Interior's guidelines and standards.
-The class teaches students the use effectively architectural drawing conventions, how to complete architectural drawing, proper operation of a large format film 4x5 camera, and historical research for HABS reports.
-While is not the primary purpose of this course, students learn about digital documentation technologies such as LiDAR and Photogrammetry as effective alternatives for building registration data.
-The outcomes of the class are submitted to stakeholders and organizations so they can be submitted to the NPS and be part of the Library of Congress HABS collection.
+The class teaches students the use of effective architectural drawing conventions, complete architectural drawings, proper operation of a large format film 4x5 camera, and historical research for HABS reports.
+While this is not the primary purpose of this course, students learn about digital documentation technologies such as LiDAR and Photogrammetry as effective alternatives for building registration data.
+The class outcomes are submitted to stakeholders and organizations so they can be submitted to the NPS and be part of the Library of Congress HABS collection.